Design-Computing/Design-Computing.github.io/md/week1.md

    To do this, type [cmd]+[shift]+[p].
 This will open the command pallet.
 Then type `shell` which will narrow the commands down to three or four.
 Then pick **Terminal: Allow Workspace Shell Configuration**.
 This now means that you can launch VS Code from inside the folder that you want it to launch in.
 E.g. if I'm inside my `Me` folder, then you can type `code .` and it'll launch, all ready to work.

 1. You can't run `startup.bat` because `bat`s are only for Windows; you need a `.sh`.
 There's a file called `startup.sh` all ready for you to use.
 It should install a bunch of things, and set some aliases so that when you type `python` it knows what you mean.
-To get it:

-   - Open the `course` folder in VS Code.
-For Macs, there isn't an _open folder_ option, the OS doesn't force a distinction between files and folders, so go to _open_, click _course_ and then don't click a file.
-This feels tricky so it might take you a couple of goes.
-   - Open your terminal by typing [ctrl]+[`] (that's a backtick, it's to the left of 1 on most keyboards).
-That will pop up the section at the bottom of the screen.

-     Your prompt should say something like: `C:\Users\ben\course>`
+I haven't worked out how to make this work for your VS Code terminal, so you'll have to use your computer's terminal for the moment.

+   - Click on the 🔍 next to the clock.
+Search for `terminal` and press enter.
+   - A white window will open.
+If you type `pwd` it'll tell you where you are.
+Probably `/Users/yourName`
+   - If you followed the instructions, then you put your `1161` folder here.
+Type `ls` and look for it.
+   - If it's there, great.
+If not, grab a tutor.
+Actually, if anything in these instructions breaks, grab a tutor.
+Assuming that it _is_ there, then type `cd course`
    - type `git pull` and press enter
    - A little bit of text will scroll past, it will tell you about what's changed in the repo since you were there last.
    - type `bash startup.sh` and press enter
    - A _lot_ of text will start scrolling past.
+   - Wait for it to finish.
+   - Close the terminal, and open a new one. ([cmd]+[n] if that's your kind of thing.)
-   - When it has finished, type `python --version` it should say `Python 3.7.3` or at least `3.`.
+   - Type `python --version` it should say `Python 3.7.3` or at least `3.`.
    - If it does say that, then you are set!

-1. run your tests by opening the `me` folder and typing `python ../course/week1/tests.py` in the terminal.
+1. run your tests by opening the `me` folder in your mac terminal (the white one) and typing `python ../course/week1/tests.py` in the terminal.

    If that doesn't work, try `python`**_`3`_**`../course/week1/tests.py` to call the tests explicitly with python 3